HomeSubjectsUniversityBlogAbout

 Step 3: Prioritize by Difficulty and Weightage

 Allocate more time to high-weightage topics where you are weakest.
+A topic that is high-weightage and strong only needs maintenance revision, not fresh study.

 Step 4: Apply the 60-20-20 Rule